GauthierE/interval-replacement/README.md

 ## Future features

-- [ ] The interval rank computation relies on rank computation of linear maps.
-This computation is by default implemented in $\mathbb{R}$ => implement rank computation in finite fields
+- [ ] Implementation of rank computation in finite fields
-- [ ] The interval rank formula holds for compression systems with essential covering property => implement interval rank computation for other compression systems, like the _source-sink_ assignment
+- [ ] Implementation of interval rank computation for other compression systems, like the _source-sink_ assignment

 ## References